durgasaidadike/Roadsafe-analytics-RoadAccidents/README.md

 Major components of the dashboard include:

-Accident Severity Distribution
+Accident Severity Distribution:

 Displays the number of accidents across different severity levels using bar charts or pie charts to understand how frequently severe accidents occur.

-Time-Based Accident Analysis
+Time-Based Accident Analysis:

 Shows accident frequency based on hour of the day, day of the week, and month, helping identify peak accident periods.

-Weather and Road Condition Analysis
+Weather and Road Condition Analysis:

 Visualizes how weather conditions such as rain, fog, or clear weather affect accident occurrences and severity.

-Visibility and Environmental Factor Analysis
+Visibility and Environmental Factor Analysis:

 Analyzes how visibility levels and environmental conditions influence accident severity using correlation charts and boxplots.

-Geospatial Accident Analysis
+Geospatial Accident Analysis:

 Uses latitude and longitude data to visualize accident locations on maps and identify accident-prone regions or hotspots.

-Accident Hotspot Identification
+Accident Hotspot Identification:

 Highlights the top accident-prone states or cities based on accident frequency.